cioos-siooc/cioos-siooc-assetmap/README.md

 * organization_url : url to follow to direct a user to the organization page of the ckan instance
 * access_url : url to use to access the API. /ckan/ is the default proxy
 * add_language_url : Boolean to enable the desired language to be displayed by CKAN.
 The language code is added after url be before the id
+* start_bbox: Initial bounding box to restrict search to

 Example of the configuration to use open.canada.ca catalog
 ```